Ledgly/LedglySite/README.md

 # LedglySite
-This is for the basic site
+This is for the basic site.